valgaze/publishidea/README.md

 ## SpeedyBot basics

-You can see fleshed-out examples at **[https://speedybot.js.org/examples](https://speedybot.js.org/examples)** and see how SpeedyBot has you covered for crafting bots that can do it all-- securely integrate w/ LLMs + content management systems, **[process file-uploads](https://speedybot.js.org/patterns.md#handle-file-uploads)**, **[segment content based on user data + behavior](./patterns.md#restrict-emails)**, create + manage **[SpeedyCards](./speedycard.md)**, ask for a user's location in a privacy-respecting way and lots more.
+You can see fleshed-out examples at **[https://speedybot.js.org/examples/](https://speedybot.js.org/examples/)** and see how SpeedyBot has you covered for crafting bots that can do it all-- securely integrate w/ LLMs + content management systems, **[process file-uploads](https://speedybot.js.org/patterns.md#handle-file-uploads)**, **[segment content based on user data + behavior](./patterns.md#restrict-emails)**, create + manage **[SpeedyCards](https://speedybot.js.org/speedycard)**, ask for a user's location in a privacy-respecting way and lots more.

 ### Auto-binding

-As a convenience, SpeedyBot's "magic" $ parameter will auto-bind to the incoming message and give you access to all kinds of useful
+As a convenience, SpeedyBot's "magic" $ parameter will auto-bind to the incoming message and give you access to all kinds of useful features

 ```js
 const Bot = new SpeedyBot();